jqno/jqno.github.io/_posts/2017-12-06-an-even-better-way-of-typing.md

 ---
 title: "An even better way of typing"
-excerpt: In which I improve upon the past
+excerpt: In which I improve upon the past.
 tags:
 - compose-key
 - macos